How to Write Your English Level on Your CV

 Final Thoughts

-Accurately describing your English proficiency on your CV is about more than honesty—it’s about setting the right expectations and positioning yourself effectively.
+Accurately describing your English proficiency on your CV is about more than honesty: it’s about setting the right expectations and positioning yourself effectively.
 Employers value authenticity and self-awareness, so take the time to assess your skills and present them clearly.

-By following these tips, you’ll not only avoid common pitfalls but also create a CV that stands out for all the right reasons.
+Accurately describing your English level helps you avoid common pitfalls and present a CV that stands out for the right reasons.